 Remove and top with remaining sauce, bacon, pepperoni, and mozzarella cheese.

 While the dip is baking, cut the block of mozzarella cheese into 1/4 inch thick slices.
-Cut slices using number cutters, creating 1 though 12.
+Cut slices using number cutters, creating 1 through 12.
 Cut a minute hand and an hour hand for the clock too.

-When dip is ready, arrange the numbers on the pizza puffs and the hands in the center of the dip creating a clock.
+When the dip is ready, arrange the numbers on the pizza puffs and the hands in the center of the dip creating a clock.

 For more fun New Year’s Eve Appetizer and Dessert Recipes, check these out…

 Parmesan Artichoke Cheesecake Countdown Clock and Mini Time’s Square (Cheese) Balls • Sugar Cone Party Horns

 Confetti Cupcakes with Party Horns • Cheese Filled Won Ton Clocks